octo-technology/OpenTezos/docs/blockchain-basics/main-components.md

 The fees are simply **the sum of the transactions values** ($S_v$) minus **the sum of the amounts really sent** ($S_a$).

-For "T" transations in a block.
-Let "v" a transaction's value, and "a" the amount sent:
+For "T" transactions in a block, let "v" a transaction's value, and "a" the amount really sent:
 $$
 \text{Fees} = \sum_{i=1}^{T} v_i - \sum_{i=1}^{T} a_i
 $$